-Grill vegetables for 10-15 minutes, rotating frequently on grill.
+Grill vegetables for 10-15 minutes, rotating frequently.
 Vegetables are done when tender and slightly charred.
 Depending on how thick your asparagus spears are, the asparagus will most likely be done before the zucchini and pepper skewers.

 Allow vegetables to cool.
-Cut zucchini slices in half and then mix veggies into pasta salad.
-Add in the kalamata olives and fresh parsley.
+Cut zucchini slices in half or thirds and then mix veggies into pasta salad.
+Mix in the Kalamata olives and fresh parsley.